Seneca-BSA/bsa/docs/ses250/lab7.md

     >
     > **Lab Question 6:** Calculate the RC time constant τ = RC for each of the configuration above.

-1. Setup your circuit as per Figure 7.7 using a 1kΩ resistor and a 10μF capacitor on a breadboard with CH1 of the DSO measuring the voltage across the capacitor.
-The transisent current through can only be estimated using the voltage across the capacitor in this configuration.
+1. Set up your circuit as per Figure 7.7 using a 1kΩ resistor and a 10μF capacitor on a breadboard with CH1 of the DSO measuring the voltage across the capacitor.
+The transient current through can only be estimated using the voltage across the capacitor in this configuration.

     <div style="padding: 15px; border: 1px solid red; background-color: red; color: white;">
-    <p style="font-size: 18px"><strong>INCORRECT CONNECTION AS PER THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
+    <p style="font-size: 18px"><strong>INCORRECT CONNECTION AGAINST THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
     </div>

 1. Turn on the function generator and set the output to a 1V square wave at 10Hz.
-Leave all other setting as default.
+Leave all other settings as default.
 Refer to [Lab 6](lab6.md) if you don't remember how to use a function generator.

 1. Turn on the DSO and adjust the settings so you'll see a single period of the RC waveform similar to Figure 7.5.
 Remember, the function generator is simulating the closing and opening of the circuit at 10Hz.
 Refer to [Lab 6](lab6.md) if you don't remember how to use a function generator.